FAQ

 How do I get an itemized receipt of my order for my insurance?

 We provide a receipt with each order.
-Please note that single vision lenses are included in the price with the frames; typically, insurance providers split single vision lenses and frames bundled cost 50/50.
+Please note that single vision lenses are included in the price with the frames.

 How do I clean my glasses?